GenesisFR/HowToBecomeGoodAtShooters/README.md

 #### Chem Launcher
 - a direct hit from a Reinforcer/Firestarter will cause minimal damage, but will also consume Headhunter stacks (even on a headshot) and benefit from them, thus allowing you to kill a mob with it
-- penetrates cover (except Riot Foam)
+- penetrates cover (except the Riot Foam variant)
 ##### Firestarter
 - double tapping the button will remotely detonate gas clouds
 - initial damage and ticks affected by DTA